-In the brightly lit living room of his yacht Guilty, Dakis Joannou displays his new set of publications 2000 Words conceived by his good friend and curator of the 2013 Venice art biennale Massimiliano Gioni.
+In the brightly lit living room of his yacht Guilty, Dakis Joannou displays his new set of publications 2000 Words conceived by his good friend Massimiliano Gioni.
 “My relationship with Massimiliano goes way back.
 He interviewed me for Flash Art, when he was twenty-five, or maybe even younger.
 In 2004 he was one of the five curators of the exhibition Monument to Now and after that he started having an active role.”
-Did it come as a surprise to hear that Gioni would be the 2013 Venice Biennale curator?
-“It was almost overdue,” the Greek Cypriot collector says.
-Despite being almost overdue, Gioni still came a little early as the youngest curator in more than a hundred years to direct the Venice Biennale.
-The Italian phenomenon urged the audience to view contemporary art as a form of “conceptual gymnastics.”
+That he will be the 2013 Venice Biennale curator comes as no surprise to the Greek Cypriot collector.
+“It was almost overdue.”
+Despite being almost overdue, Gioni did arrive a little early – the youngest curator in more than a hundred years to direct the Venice Biennale– with the suggestion that audiences view contemporary art as a form of “conceptual gymnastics.”

-One striking portrait is signed by George Condo and shows two men against a dichromatic background.
+One striking portrait, signed by George Condo, shows two men against a dichromatic background.
 They stand side by side, like an odd version of the Blues Brothers.
-One man is short with a round face and the other is tall and skinny in clerical apparel.
-Both have a glaring look in their eyes, but we get distracted by Joannou’s lime green nose and the carrot that pierces Cattelan’s head.
+One man is short with a round face; the other is tall and skinny in clerical apparel.
+Both have glaring eyes, but we get distracted by Joannou’s lime green nose and the carrot that pierces Cattelan’s head.
 Condo composed the portrait in twenty minutes.
-I told George, ‘I only have twenty minutes.’
-He said, ‘That’s plenty of time.’”
-He took a painting of a sea and a sky turned it around and drew over it very rapidly.”
+“I told George, ‘I only have twenty minutes.’
+He said, ‘That’s plenty of time.’
+He took an existing painting of a sea and a sky, turned it around and drew over it very rapidly.”
 Joannou recalls a funny detail.
 “We had a disagreement on how my hair looked in the painting but that was quickly resolved with a ‘haircut.’”
 Condo did two more portraits of the Greco-Roman duo.
 One shows the accomplices amidst fluffy clouds, while in the other portrait Joannou and Cattelan are shown against a shiny golden yellow backdrop wearing matching striped shirts.

-In real life collector and artist have a natural rapport with each other and their creative voices compliment each other beautifully.
+In real life collector and artist have a natural rapport and their creative approaches complement each other beautifully.
 Sometimes the result touches the macabre and other times it becomes borderline pornographic.
 “Maurizio’s work goes beyond the surface.
 Somebody said that the three elements you have to deal with are life, sex and death, and I think Maurizio is dealing with all three of them.”
 For Joannou’s satellite project space, a former slaughterhouse on the island of Hydra, Cattelan designed two seemingly dead undersized wax self-portraits.
 “His work might be perceived as a joke, but I assure you he is deadly serious.”
 Cattelan’s work can also provide social commentary with a splash of situational humor.
 In his office Joannou keeps a small copy of what looks like the Greek flag except that the canton that normally bears a white cross has now been replaced by the face of Jesus Christ.
 “That’s Maurizio’s interpretation of the Greek flag.”
 He sensed and captured that Christian Orthodox faith is in the DNA of the Greeks.
-Then there was the time, “ Maurizio had this idea to stop being an artist and decided to launch an artist’s magazine Toilet Paper with photographer Pierpaolo Ferrari.
-We did the first four issues together and I think it has proven very successful and popular!”
+Once Cattelan decided to stop being an artist and instead launch an artist’s magazine Toilet Paper with photographer Pierpaolo Ferrari.
+“We did the first four issues together and I think it has proven very successful and popular!”

-It is no coincidence that Polish artist Pawel Althamer -assigned the 2014 Hydra slaughterhouse installation- also chose to depict him as a leader in the form of an Indian chief with an eagle-feather war bonnet in the company of his regular cast of characters.
-For his 2011 Deutsche Guggenheim commission Althamer installed machines coming from a plastics manufacturing firm that his father had founded and operated in Wesoła, a suburb of Warsaw.
-He then cast the faces of various people and mounted them on metal understructures covered with ribbons of plastic, creating in this way a set of unique sculptural portraits.
+While he didn’t include a hidden demon in his sculpture, Polish artist Pawel Althamer (assigned the 2014 Hydra slaughterhouse installation) also chose to depict Joannou as a leader, a Native American chief with an eagle-feather war bonnet, amongst his regular cast of characters.
+For his 2011 Deutsche Guggenheim commission, Althamer had installed machines from a plastics manufacturing firm his father had founded and operated in Wesoła, a suburb of Warsaw.
+He then cast the faces of various people and mounted them on metal understructures covered with ribbons of plastic, creating a set of unique sculptural portraits.
 “He cast my face and I was supposed to go the next day and choose the understructure or shape that I wanted to use.
-I told him, I leave it up to you.
+I told him, ‘I leave it up to you.’
 The result was the Indian chief!”
 Originally Althamer wanted to make all his close friends Indians, but Joannou was reluctant.
 “I told him that’s not the relationship I have with them.
-I feel them as peers, so it wouldn’t be accurate.”
-Fischer called Joannou from L.A “why do you interfere with Pawel’s work?
-I said what are you talking about.
+I feel them as peers, so it wouldn’t be accurate,” but Urs Fischer called Joannou from L.A. to ask why he was interfering with Pawel’s work.
+Dakis responded, “What are you talking about?
 Do whatever you like.”
-Althamer reconfigured the imaginary set up by dressing Jeff Koons in religious garb, Urs Fischer is a cyborg, Maurizio Cattelan is a bird, Massimiliano Gioni is shown with a cross on his back and Jeffrey Deitch is the rabbi.
-Joannou can still be thought as the leader of the tribe, who, like a proper Native American chief, would have the duty to lead the council until, following a discussion, all together reach a consensus.
+Althamer reconfigured the imaginary grouping.
+Jeff Koons is dressed in religious garb, Urs Fischer is a cyborg, Maurizio Cattelan is a bird, Massimiliano Gioni is shown with a cross on his back, and Jeffrey Deitch is the rabbi.
+Joannou can still be thought as the leader of the tribe, who, like a proper Native American chief, would have the duty to lead the council until, following a discussion, they all reach a consensus.

-“It’s like a web that you cannot really unravel or explain ...Dakis Joannou
+It’s like a web that you cannot really unravel or explain ...Dakis Joannou

 Koons is the artist who marks the starting point of Joannou’s collection.
 “One ball total equilibrium tank,” a basketball that floats mysteriously in the centre of a glass tank, is the first piece he ever bought.
 “The magnetism of that piece drew me into a totally different world.
 I found that world very exciting and I went right into it, to collecting.”
 That subtle but incredibly enchanting piece contradicts the wildly exotic Razzle Dazzle camouflage with which Koons decorated the exterior of Guilty.
 When the shipyard saw the design, “they were incredibly enthusiastic.
 Jeff always surprises and always manages to stay current and relevant.”
 Koons also guest curated Skin Fruit in 2010 at the New Museum in New York City featuring artworks from Joannou’s private collection.
 While Joannou thinks that “it was one of the most interesting shows we have ever done,” the show was caught in controversy mainly because Joannou is one of the Museum’s trustees and also because Koons is featured prominently in his collection.
 Amidst those controversy clouds Joannou defended the show.
 “Jeff is not a curator, but because he knows me well and knows how I relate to the collection he managed to bring everything together in a totally masterly way.
 The show is an extension of what we have always been doing.”

 In Fischer’s work there is decay, but also rebirth according to Jeffrey Deitch art dealer, curator, former MOCA director and the “Rabbi” of the sculpture group.
-Deitch never misses a Deste show in Athens or Hydra and always makes an impression with his Italian tailored made suits and trademark round rimmed glasses.
+Deitch never misses a Deste show in Athens or Hydra and always makes an impression with his tailored Italian suits and trademark round rimmed glasses.
 They met in Geneva back in the early 80s and together they explored the vibrant art scene in New York.
-They got to know better the established artists “Jeffrey [Deitch] and I had dinner with Andy Warhol at Indochine” and discovered new talent.
-New York is practically a second home for Joannou.
-He studied undergraduate and graduate programs of civil engineering at Cornell and Columbia universities and later worked for D’Arcy advertising agency who had just lost the Coca Cola account at the time.
-“Here is a polaroid picture of my colleagues in New York.
-It was a great time for advertising.
-Just like the show Mad Men.”
-Now he regularly travels there residing at his ultramodern graffiti decorated Fifth Avenue flat.
+They got to know the established artists better (“Jeffrey and I had dinner with Andy Warhol at Indochine”) and discovered new talent.
+New York has been practically a second home for Joannou.
+He studied civil engineering in undergraduate and graduate programs at Cornell and Columbia universities and later worked for D’Arcy advertising agency which had just lost the Coca Cola account at the time.
+A polaroid picture of his colleagues in New York brings to life what was a great time for advertising.
+“Just like the show Mad Men.”
+Now he regularly travels there residing at his ultramodern, graffiti-decorated Fifth Avenue apartment.

 Joannou’s pursuit and interest in art is far from academic.
 “My collection is basically about life, not about art history or art theory.”
 The main thing to realize is that “there is no formula to great art.
 Artists are people with personalities and characters and each one responds to how he feels.”
-In addition to that he stresses the importance of living with the art because “if you don’t live with the art, you are not involved with the art.
+In addition, he stresses the importance of living with the art because “if you don’t live with the art, you are not involved with the art.
 It is necessary to interact with the various pieces and also to change the environment and the pieces you are living with so you are always kind of excited, always on edge.”
 In his office he keeps a photograph to remind him that Life without art is stupid.

-All photos © www.artflyer.net
+Athens, 2013.
+All photos © Alexia Antsakli Vardinoyanni www.artflyer.net